Veneers vs Crowns for a New Smile?

-A: Part II of my $14,000 home A/C estimate that I whined about last week.
+A: I have been whining about a $14,000 fee to replace a five year old a/c unit.
 I got a second opinion: Guess what?
 Got it fixed for $300!
 My entire duct system in my attic was fine; the installer two years ago who wanted the $14K, left a giant opening behind the air-handler, allowing air form my garage to enter the ductwork causing all the grief.

 Moral of the story: if you have been to a big corporate business for an estimate; check out a smaller, solo business for a second opinion.

 Veneers are always a first choice to change a smile, simply because:

 - They are more conservative; meaning less tooth structure has to be reduced.

 - They require less time in the chair.

 - Your original bite is not changed much.

 - Less chance for need for root canal treatment down the road.